jacobdotcosta/kcp/README.md

 # Scenario

-When you plan to use the `end to end` approach and the corresponding `scenario-*.sh` bash script in terminal, it is possible to specify different parameters.
+When you plan to use the `end to end` approach and the corresponding `scenario-*.sh` bash script in a terminal, it is possible to specify different parameters.
 Use the arg `-h` to get the help: `scenario-*.sh -h`.

 # Scenario 1

+Objective:
+- Create a kcp workspace,
+- Deploy a Quarkus application,
+- Access the application deployed on the physical cluster (using kubectl proxy)
-Objective: Create a workspace, deploy an application, move one level up and verify that no deployments exist as workspaces are isolated
+- Move the workspace one level up (e.g root) and verify that no deployments exist as workspaces are isolated

 ## Step-by-Step